LawSense Law for School Counsellors NSW 2026

 Reviewing Some Available AI Applications for Compliance and Legal Risk

-• Running the privacy and legal compliance “ruler” over some AI applications currently available to counsellors – can you use them in a legally compliant way, what changes or “work-arounds” should you implement or request?
+• running the privacy and legal compliance “ruler” the applications – can you use them in a legally compliant way?
+What changes or “work-arounds” should you implement or request?

 Examining Questions to Check / Ask AI Suppliers and Implementing Effective AI Policies